Jtonna/Sprint-Challenge--Java-Testing-and-Continuous-Integration-java-bookstore/README.md

 * book
   * bookid - long primary key
   * booktitle - String the title of the book
   * ISBN - String the ISBN number of the book
   * copy - Int the year the book was published (copyright date)

 * authors
   * authorid - long primary key
   * lastname - String last name of the author
   * firstname - String first name of the author

 There is a many to many relationship between authors and books.
 A book may have many authors while an author may write many books.

+-- im here

 * Add audit fields to both tables.